benoitc/gunicorn/docs/source/signals.rst

 Reload the configuration
 ========================

-the signal HUP can be used to reload the Gunicorn configuration on the fly.
+The ``HUP`` signal can be used to reload the Gunicorn configuration on the fly.

 ::